khoidiep/TestSubmit/README.md

 Step 1.
 Note: we have chosen Finnish Language as our language

 Step 2.
-Render the application in Finnish Language type the command LANG=fi_FI ntimeText_ui
+Render the application in Finnish Language by typing the command LANG=fi_FI ntimeText_ui

 Step 3.
 This should display a GUI in Finnish language